E-commerce is a trillion-dollar business and growing. Europe is the second largest e-commerce market in the world – second only to China.

 Best Practices for E-Commerce Business Shipping to Europe

-The most cost-effective shipping options will vary from business to business.
+The most cost-effective eCommerce shipping solutions will vary from business to business.
 If you get good third-party insurance for your shipments, are mindful of your costs and select the best shipping method for your products, your international launch should be smooth sailing.